stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 tags: [Customer Segmentation, Machine Learning, Clustering, Python]
 ---

-In this project we use k-means clustering to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications.
+In this project, we use k-means clustering to segment a customer base in order to increase business understanding and enhance the relevancy of targeted messaging and customer communications.

 # Table of contents